FiireWiinter/Invite-Management/README.md

 - im!codes
 	- List all the special invite codes
 - im!set_log (channel)
-	- Set a join channel
+	- Set a join log channel
 - im!prefix (prefix)
 	- Change the server prefix
 ## Invite it into your server